Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 - Just using an arrow key, the next file in the chosen direction will be selected and all others deselected.
 - Holding down :kbd:`Shift` while doing this does not deselect anything so it extends to the selection, plus it allows to deselect files by navigating into a block of already selected ones (minimum two files in sequence).
-- Holding down :kbd:`Ctrl-Shift` further selects/deselects all files in-between
+- Holding down :kbd:`Ctrl-Shift` further deselects/selects all files in-between.

 If no file is selected, the arrow key navigation selects the first or last file in the directory, depending on the arrow direction.